 --default-artifact-root or an artifact URI when creating the experiment

-will be a path inside the File Store.
+is a path inside the file store.
 Typically this is not an appropriate location, as the client and

 server will probably be referring to different physical locations (that is, the same path on different disks).